chocomilku/osumod-to-trello-cli/README.md

 `TOKEN` is your token. basically your authorization.

-`IDLIST` is the id of the list that the cards are going to (soon to be deprecated)
+`IDLIST` is the id of the list that the cards are going to

-`IDLABEL` is the id of the label to be attached to the cards (soon to be deprecated)

 `OSU_CLIENTID` your client id from osu oauth application